zachfrancisco/CSARCH2-CS1/Ghub_pattern.md

 - **RAM**: Corsair Vengeance DDR5 64GB (2×32GB) 6000MHz is fully supported by the motherboard’s DDR5 slots and since the motherboard supports XMP (Extreme Memory Profiles), overclocking the memory is available.
 - **GPU**: Zotac Gaming RTX 5080 fits inside the Fractal North XL case.
 The motherboard provides the required PCIe x16 slot, and the 1000W PSU supplies sufficient power
 - **PSU**: Corsair SF1000 (1000W) provides reliable and efficient power delivery.
 It meets the GPU and CPU power requirements
-- **Case + Cooling**: he Fractal North XL supports full-size ATX motherboards, large GPUs and multiple fans.
+- **Case + Cooling**: The Fractal North XL supports full-size ATX motherboards, large GPUs and multiple fans.

 ---